WallarooLabs/wally/documentation/content/operators-manual/resilience-crash.md

 ### Running the resilience example

-In order to run the example you will need Machida with resilience enabled, Giles Sender, Data Receiver, and the Cluster Shutdown tool.
-If you haven't yet set up Wallaroo, please visit our [setup](/python-installation/) instructions to get started.
+In order to run the example you will need the Word Count binary compiled with resilience enabled, Giles Sender, Data Receiver, and the Cluster Shutdown tool.
+If you haven't yet set up Wallaroo, please visit our [setup](/pony-installation/) instructions to get started.

 #### Starting new shells